Dumpkung/aws-workshop-bigdata/AWS Workshop Bigdata Management_Lab-Readme.md

 <img align="center" src="https://github.com/Dumpkung/aws-workshop-bigdata/assets/31465515/ae4c6f48-ae5c-4635-bd03-68d23976bfba">

-When finally created, you should see a text **One crawler successfully created"**
+When finally created, you should see a text **"One crawler successfully created"**

 <img align="center" src="https://github.com/Dumpkung/aws-workshop-bigdata/assets/31465515/8d3c0a4f-8073-498e-8d60-e1ea04c2046e">

 ### Run Aws Glue Crawler

-11. Once we have created the crawler, go back to **Crawlers** page and then click the check box next to **your crawler** and choose to run the crawler by clicking the **Run** button at the top of the page.
+11. Once we have created the crawler, go back to **Crawlers** page and then click the check box next to **{your glue crawler}** and choose to run the crawler by clicking the **Run** button at the top of the page.
 It will take a minute or two for the crawler to finish.

 <img align="center" src="https://github.com/Dumpkung/aws-workshop-bigdata/assets/31465515/5379afb7-bb79-4fda-b5ce-93d45deaf118">

 12. Once the crawler finish running, you can see the results by clicking **Tables** on the left of the page.
-You should see 1 new tables that were created by the crawlers - **[firstname]-sensordata** (The number of table depends on all file and folder in **your aws s3 bucket/data**, now you have only 1 file : **sensor_data.parquet**).
+You should see 1 new tables that were created by the crawlers - **{firstname}-sensordata** (The number of table depends on all file and folder in **{your s3 bucket}/data**, now you have only 1 file : **sensor_data.parquet**).

 <img align="center" src="https://github.com/Dumpkung/aws-workshop-bigdata/assets/31465515/a83cc9e3-c5db-4606-8745-99f08bafb7a4">